 Transfer from another school

-If your child is transferring from another school, Holy Family Catholic School will need information on where the student is achieving in the different curriculum areas to help group them quickly upon arrival.
-The student will then be retested as soon as possible.
+If your child is transferring from another school, we will need information on where he or she is achieving in the different curriculum areas to help group them quickly upon arrival.
+Your child will then be retested as soon as possible.
 Previous school reports/portfolios are most useful and will be returned to you once we have looked at them.

 Transition from preschool

-Six weeks prior to your child’s start day, there is a transition to school programme whereby the child attends school on Wednesday afternoon on a weekly basis.
-The teacher will be in touch 8 weeks before the start date to arrange these times with you.
-This is an important part of settling your child into school when they first begin and familiarises them with the school environment.
+On Wednesday afternoons, for six weeks prior to your child’s fifth birthday, when he or she will start school, we run a transition to school programme.
+Our new entrant teacher will be in touch 8 weeks before the start date to arrange these times with you.
+This is an important part of settling your child into school when they first begin and helps to familiarise them with the school environment.